itsmasad/TestAutomationforX/README.md

    ```

    This populates `playwright/allure-results` with the data used by the report.
+   The reporter always writes to this folder so the command works even
+   when tests are started from another directory.

 2. **Generate the report** while still inside the `playwright` folder: